foreverphoenix/the-phoenix-flavour/content/tpf/initial-setup/step-8.md

 - Create a new folder: `\Your Modding Folder\Tools\NifSkope\`.
 - Open the downloaded archive and extract its contents into the new folder.

-In Mod Organizer 2, add **NifSkope.exe** as an executable like you did before with SSEEdit.
+In Mod Organizer 2, add **NifSkope.exe** as an executable like you did before with SSEEdit and zEdit.
 No additional arguments are required.

 ![Download NifSkope](/Pictures/tpf/initial-setup/download-nifskope.png)